fuzzyfox/unihower/README.md

 	npm install && grunt

 This will install all the required dependencies, and start the development server which should now be running on port `4321`.

+### Documentation
+Looking for some documentation?
+There are pleanty of code comments throughout the source, however you can also generate something a little easier to digest if you have [jsdoc](http://usejsdoc.org) installed by running:

+	jsdoc -c .jsdocrc

+This will generate the regular API documentation (in `/docs`) that explains the methods and modules of the project.

+#### REST API Documentation

+	// coming soon

 ### Play nice
 Where possible use an [EditorConfig](http://editorconfig.org/) compatible editor/plugin.